-In that case, and in accordance with the intuitive connection between the 'informativeness of a message' (meaning the average information or the expectation value of the information content of a single symbol) and its unexpectedness regarding the receiver, the prior probability of occurrence of each of the N symbols is equal to P=1/N. Thus, based on the additive property of the quantitative measure of H, it can be said that the information content I_i of the i^{th} message of a source S, with prior probability P_i and $\Sigma(P_i) = 1$ is given by the equation:
+In that case, and being in accordance with the intuitive connection between the 'informativeness of a message' (meaning the average information or the expectation value of the information content of a single symbol) and its unexpectedness regarding the receiver, the prior probability of occurrence of each of the N symbols is equal to P=1/N. Thus, based on the additive property of the quantitative measure of H, we can say that the information content I_i of the i^{th} message of a source S, with prior probability P_i and $\Sigma(P_i) = 1$ is given by the equation:

-$$I_i = -log_2 P_i$$
+$I_i = -log_2 P_i$

-It is now apparent that in this framework, the lower the prior probability of occurrence of a message, the higher is the information content of its occurrence.
-The quantity I_i provides the novelty value of the specific message [17].
+It is now obvious that in this framework, the lower the prior probability of occurrence of a message, the higher is the information content of its occurrence.
+The quantity I_i provides the novelty value of the specific message [16].

-Generalizing, for a binary source producing messages consisting of N symbols with prior probabilities of occurrence $\{P_1,...P_n\}$, where $\Sigma(P_i)=1$, the average informativeness (meaning the average information or the expectation value of the information content) of a message M is given by
+We can now generalise that for a binary source producing messages consisting of N symbols with prior probabilities of occurrence $\{P_1,...P_n\}$, where $\Sigma(P_i)=1$, the average informativeness (meaning the average information or the expectation value of the information content) of a message M is given by